nhpf/nhpf/README.md

 #### Closed Source
 - Ampel - Identify vehicles from traffic cameras and classify them based on Brazilian DNIT vehicle classes
 - TSMG - A functional scale model for a decentralized power grid, mediated by smart contracts (ethereum)
+- Acoustiscope - Web app (PWA) that pairs paintings and music for cultural learning
 - Qelyse - Data visualization application for WhatsApp chat history data in which a complete PDF report is generated

 <p width="100%" align="center">